Kong/ngx_wasm_module/docs/DIRECTIVES.md

 Load a Wasm module from disk.

 - `name` is expected to be unique since it will be used to refer to this module.
+  It also cannot contain tabs, spaces, or colons.
 - `path` must point to a bytecode file whose format is `.wasm` (binary) or `.wat` (text).
 - `config` is an optional configuration string passed to `on_vm_start` when